arnold-vianna/arnold-vianna.github.io/_posts/2024-1-5-github_ssh.md

 * change the user-name to your github user-name

-* Does not execute a command: The -T flag instructs ssh to only test the authentication
+* Does not execute a command: The -T flag instructs ssh to only test the authentication.

 ```bash
 ssh -T GITHUB-user-name@github.com